Pfc. Edward J. Lenio

-The battalion traveled to San Francisco, Californiavby different train routes.
-From San Francisco, the tankers were ferried to Ft.
-McDowell on Angel Island, where they were given physicals and inoculated for tropical diseases.
-Some men were held back for health issues but scheduled to join the battalion at a later date.
+The battalion traveled to San Francisco, California, by different train routes and were ferried, on the U.S.A.T.
+General Frank M. Coxe, to Ft.
+McDowell on Angel Island, where they were given physicals and inoculated for tropical diseases by the battalion's medical detachment.
+Some men were held back for health issues but scheduled to rejoin the battalion at a later date.
 Other men were simply replaced.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance and prepared to take part in maneuvers with the 194th Tank Battalion.

 On Monday, December 1st, the tanks were ordered to the perimeter of Clark Field to guard against paratroopers.
 The 194th Tank Battalion guarded the northern portion of the airfield and the 192nd guarded the southern portion.
 At all times, two members of each tank and half-track remained with their vehicles.
 Meals were served to the tankers from food trucks.

 The morning of December 8th, the officers of the 192nd were called to an office and informed of the Japanese attack on Pearl Harbor.
 All members of the tank companies were sent to the airfield.
 HQ Company remained behind in their bivouac.